 Glitch in the Metric

 At Wiser (2017) my team and I were working in Israel on a web scraping platform.
-It was running hundreds of scrapers and emitting about 50 metric on each.
+It was running hundreds of scrapers and emitting about 50 metrics on each.
 All of them were emitted to Prometheus.
-It was entirely accessible and visible to the Customer Success team in the US.
+It was entirely accessible and visible to the Customer Success (CS) team in the US.
 Because you know, transparency and such.

+I replied.
 “Guys, these metrics are literally meaningless.
 They are auto generated by an algorithm we wrote and never had the time to look at what they mean.
 Metric X coincidentally does have a meaning, but you have read it all wrong!”.
 Not only was it Non-Feedback, it was the wrong Feedback.

 Two weeks later I got a call from the CEO asking if the problem with metric Y for customer Z was sorted out.
 I guess my efforts to change the already written guidelines were almost as meaningless as metric Y. The guideline said to escalate it to me when something is wrong with metric Y.